Dawn-LX/OpenVoc-VidVRD/README.md

 For each type of the above data, it includes `gt` and `det`, i.e., ground-truth traj bboxes and detection traj bboxes, with their features/embds. (certainly, we don't need Seq-NMS to perform tracking for `gt`)

+## Code for prepare the above traj data
+Please refer to this repo [VidSGG-TrajDataPrepare](https://github.com/Dawn-LX/VidSGG-TrajDataPrepare) for how to prepare the above traj data.

 ## VidVRD

 ### Pre-prepared traj data ([MEGA cloud link](https://mega.nz/folder/AYBkxCaI#QCqV3cnIdY_9DXGUnCtSvA))